 11) Think like une fille francaise (a French girl!)

-Our culture focuses far too much on “exercise” to the exclusion of “natural movement”.
+U.S. culture focuses too much on “exercise” to the exclusion of natural movement.
 One of the things I’ve noticed when I read about French women is that they generally do not do le sport (exercise).

 It’s not pleasurable, and who wants to run around sweating?
 C’est tres Americainne.
-French girls stay svelte and live longer than their American sisters because they MOVE more.
+French girls stay svelte and live longer than their American sisters in part because they move more as a natural part of daily life.

 French girls take the stairs.
 There aren’t a lot of elevators in France and many people live in places where they must climb several flights of stairs to get to their apartment multiple times a day.
 You are now allergic to elevators!

 French girls bike or walk their errands.
-It’s quite common to see an elderly French woman biking or walking into the village.
-(When was the last time you saw an 80 year old American woman doing this?)
+It’s quite common to see an elderly French woman biking or walking into the village for shopping.
+(When was the last time you saw an elderly American woman doing this?)

 If there is a destination close enough for you to walk or bike to, do it!
-You’ll have more energy all day, save money on gas, and enjoy the beauty of the natural world all around you.
+You’ll have more energy all day, save money on gas, help the environment, and enjoy the beauty of the natural world all around you.
 Bike or walk with a loved one and it’s even better.

 I hate sweating too!
 But I have learned to love exercising.
 I always think about Lizzie Bennet and how she was always walking all over the countryside.
 I have developed this weird ligament issue but found a great 20 min yoga stretch that helps tremendously.
 I’m a terrible slumper too.
 Oh well, lots to work on.